Munich Agreement

 Germany had started a low-intensity undeclared war on Czechoslovakia on 17 September 1938.
-In reaction, the United Kingdom and France on 20 September formally asked Czechoslovakia to cede its Sudetenland territory to Germany, which was followed by Polish territorial demands brought on 21 September and Hungarian on 22 September.
-Meanwhile, German forces conquered parts of Cheb District and Jeseník District, where local battles included use of German artillery and Czechoslovak tanks and armored vehicles.
-Lightly armed German infantry also briefly overran, but was repelled from dozens of other border counties.
-Poland also grouped its army units near its common border with Czechoslovakia and conducted unsuccessful probing offensive on 23 September.
-Hungary also moved its troops towards the border with Czechoslovakia, without attacking.
+In reaction, Britain and France on 20 September formally requested Czechoslovakia cede the Sudetenland territory to Germany.
+This was followed by Polish and Hungarian territorial demands brought on 21 and 22 September, respectively.
+Meanwhile, German forces conquered parts of the Cheb District and Jeseník District, where battles included use of German artillery, Czechoslovak tanks, and armored vehicles.
+Lightly armed German infantry briefly overran other border counties before being repelled.
+Poland grouped its army units near its common border with Czechoslovakia and conducted an unsuccessful probing offensive on 23 September.
+Hungary moved its troops towards the border with Czechoslovakia, without attacking.
+The Soviet Union announced its willingness to come to Czechoslovakia's assistance, provided the Red Army would be able to cross Polish and Romanian territory; both countries refused.

-An emergency meeting of the main European powers – not including Czechoslovakia, although their representatives were present in the town, or the Soviet Union, an ally to both France and Czechoslovakia – took place in Munich, Germany, on 29–30 September 1938.
-An agreement was quickly reached on Hitler's terms, and signed by the leaders of Germany, France, Britain, and Italy.
-The Czechoslovak mountainous borderland that the powers offered to appease Germany had not only marked the natural border between the Czech state and the Germanic states since the early Middle Ages, but it also presented a major natural obstacle to any possible German attack.
-Having been strengthened by significant border fortifications, the Sudetenland was of absolute strategic importance to Czechoslovakia.

-On 30 September, Czechoslovakia yielded to the combination of military pressure by Germany, Poland, and Hungary, and diplomatic pressure by the United Kingdom and France, and agreed to give up territory to Germany on Munich terms.
-Then, on 1 October, Czechoslovakia also accepted Polish territorial demands.
+An emergency meeting of the main European powers–not including Czechoslovakia, although their representatives were present in the town, or the Soviet Union, an ally to France and Czechoslovakia–took place in Munich, on 29–30 September.
+An agreement was quickly reached on Adolf Hitler's terms, and signed by the leaders of Germany, France, Britain, and Italy.
+The Czechoslovak mountainous borderland marked a natural border between the Czech state and the Germanic states since the early Middle Ages; it also presented a major natural obstacle to a possible German attack.
+Strengthened by border fortifications, the Sudetenland was of absolute strategic importance to Czechoslovakia.
+On 30 September, Czechoslovakia submitted to the combination of military pressure by Germany, Poland, and Hungary, and diplomatic pressure by Britain and France, and agreed to surrender territory to Germany following the Munich terms.

 The Munich Agreement was soon followed by the First Vienna Award on 2 November 1938, separating largely Hungarian inhabited territories in southern Slovakia and southern Subcarpathian Rus' from Czechoslovakia.
-On 30 November 1938 Czechoslovakia ceded to Poland small patches of land in Spiš and Orava regions.

-In March 1939, the First Slovak Republic, a Nazi puppet state, proclaimed its independence.
-Shortly afterwards, Hitler reneged on his solemn promises to respect the integrity of Czechoslovakia by invading Czechia and turning it into the Protectorate of Bohemia and Moravia, giving Germany full control of what remained of Czechoslovakia, including its significant military arsenal that later played an important role in Germany's invasions of Poland and France.
-As a result, Czechoslovakia had disappeared.
+On 30 November, Czechoslovakia ceded to Poland small patches of land in the Spiš and Orava regions.
+In March 1939, the First Slovak Republic, a German puppet state, proclaimed its independence.
+Shortly afterwards, Hitler reneged on his promise to respect the integrity of Czechoslovakia by occupying the remainder of the country and creating the Protectorate of Bohemia and Moravia.
+The conquered nation's armaments industry and tanks and its large army allowed Germany to strengthen.

 Much of Europe celebrated the Munich Agreement, as they considered it a way to prevent a major war on the continent.
-Adolf Hitler announced that it was his last territorial claim in Northern Europe.
-Today, the Munich Agreement is widely regarded as a failed act of appeasement, and the term has become "a byword for the futility of appeasing expansionist totalitarian states."
+Hitler announced that it was his last territorial claim in Northern Europe.
+Today, the Munich Agreement is regarded as a failed act of appeasement, and the term has become "a byword for the futility of appeasing expansionist totalitarian states."